El Cucuy: Plot

 Nick and Hank arrive at Bolton's house where he is restrained to let his dogs be taken.
-When he senses that Nick is a Grimm, Bolton attacks him, forcing Nick to arrest him while Florez again appears to state that it was time he got arrested.
+When he senses that Nick is a Grimm, Bolton attacks him, forcing Nick to arrest him while Florez again appears to state that it was time he be arrested.
 In the precinct, the samples reveal that the dogs were not related to the murders.
 While at dinner with Juliette, Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner), Nick deduces that Bolton is a Höllentier, as he showed no fear of him.

 A woman, Ms. Ramos (Fernanda Stier) is then assaulted in the street by a man but the clawed creature kills the man and leaves.
 When questioning the woman, she states "El Cucuy" is the one who killed the men.
 That night, Juliette tells Nick that "El Cucuy" is a Mexican Boogeyman.
 Nick and Juliette then asks Pilar (Bertila Damas) about it.
 She explains it's a yellow-eyed creature that hears the cries of a woman but is not clear if it's a Wesen.

 New footage reveals that another person left with Ms. Ramos: Ms. Garcia (Gina Gallego), one of the witnesses.
 Bolton and his gang attack Florez and Florez returns to his house to grab his military uniform and a knife and leaves.
 Nick and Hank take Ms. Garcia but stop to halt the fight between Florez and Bolton.
 Nick and Hank take Florez but Ms. Garcia is missing.
 El Cucuy kills Bolton and shifts to its human form, revealing itself to be Ms. Garcia, who senses that Nick is a Grimm.
 They arrest her but due to the incredibility of the story of an old lady being the savage murderer, she is released.
 She is later seen in Seattle where a man robs her purse and she begins to shift into El Cucuy to pursue him.